 The front section has a pocket for a laptop and a zipped pocket which I usually stick my passport, wallet and any tickets in.
 I also use this front section for my camera.

-When I moved to Australia earlier this year, I took a big suitcase with me and the Osprey Farpoint as my hand luggage.
-This was perfect as I didn’t have to worry about pulling two wheeled bags and now I have my weekend bag in Sydney too.
+When I moved to Australia earlier this year, I took a big suitcase with me and the Osprey Fairview as my hand luggage.
+This was perfect as I didn’t have to worry about pulling two-wheeled bags and now I have my weekend bag in Sydney too.

 Wheelie Carry On Bag